opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/split-event.md

 ---
 layout: default
-title: split_event
+title: split-event
 parent: Processors
 grand_parent: Pipelines
 nav_order: 56
 ---

-# SplitEventProcessor
+# split-event

-The `split_event` processor is used to split events based on a delimiter and generates multiple events for a user specified field.
+The `split-event` processor is used to split events based on a delimiter and generates multiple events from a user-specified field.

 ## Configuration

-The following table describes the configuration options for the SplitEventProcessor.
+The following table describes the configuration options for the `split-event`

 | Option           | Type    | Description                                                                                   |
 |------------------|---------|-----------------------------------------------------------------------------------------------|